Hours: Open Daily, Sunrise to Sunset

 Location: The entrance is at the corner of Indian Harbor Drive and Oneida Drive.
 Parking is sufficient for only two cars at the side of the road at the intersection.

 This is one of seven sanctuaries managed by the National Audubon Society in Greenwich.
 This small property, located in Smith’s Cove, is a haven of calm in the busy central Greenwich area.
 The Indian Harbor Company acquired the property and adjacent lots in the 1970s.
-Much of the land was divided into building lots, but this parcel was donated to the local Audubon Society of Greenwich chapter for conservation and education, thanks to one of the partners, Murray Mortimer, who had fond memories of exploring and learning at the Audubon Center in Greenwich.
+Much of the land was divided into building lots, but this parcel was donated to the local Audubon Society of Greenwich chapter for conservation and education, thanks to one of the partners, Murray Mortimer, who had fond memories of exploring and learning at Greenwich Audubon Center.